top of page

 It's a nice idea, but anyone who thinks going after the mules will solve APP fraud is labouring under the false impression that banks have a foolproof system to confirm an identity when an account is opened.
 Or that banks actively check that an existing customer hasn't just one day woken up and decided to launder money (innocently, or otherwise), or maybe has simply sold their bank account to someone else.

 We can't lay blame totally at the doors of the banks here - all of them will tell you they are opening accounts "in accordance with their regulatory obligations".
 The problem with this is, as known by every self-respecting bank fraud manager ever, the regulatory requirements for KYC are weak.
-When the bank strategy is centred on building market share, it can turn into a race to the bottom as far as KYC standards are concerned.
+When a bank strategy is centred on building market share, it can turn into a race to the bottom as far as KYC standards are concerned.

 So, whilst going after mules may not be the silver bullet solution it might first appear, it does need to happen.
 It will lead us to the perpetrators of some scams and it would absolutely expose the absolute shambles of an "ID system" that we have in the UK, and perhaps finally prompt a more informed debate about the upsides of a National ID card and how to implement it.